Panzerschrek/U-00DC-Sprache/source/docs/en/constructors.rst

 A constructor with single immutable reference param with type equal to ``this`` type is considered to be a copy constructor.
 This constructor may be explicitely called by the compiler in places where a copying of a value is required.

-A struct, that has explicit constructor (except copy-constructor) can't be initialized with memberwise initializer.
+A struct, that has explicit constructor (except copy-constructor) can't be initialized with member-by-member initializer.
 Initialization of this struct is possible only via some constructor.

 *************************